bruhrian/5g-tempstaff-project/documentation/HOW_TO_UPLOAD_TO_RAG.md

-# Uploading Documents through QingRAG
+# Uploading Documents to QingRAG

 This guide explains how to ingest PDF documents into the RAG system using `QingRAG.py`.